 “I’m 4 months post-op and I’m still exhausted all the time.
 Is that normal?”

 The answer in my head is always the same: “I have no idea.”

 Because honestly, I don’t even know if my own surgery recovery was/is normal.
 Was it quicker or slower than average?
 Did I have more or less pain than normal?
 Did I take pain meds for too long?
 Or for not long enough?

 The answer to all of the above is yes.
 Because there is no normal.
 Each one of us will experience spinal fusion surgery differently.

 “Hope is not about proving anything.
 It’s about choosing to believe this one thing, that love is bigger than any grim, bleak shit anyone can throw at us.” – Anne Lamott ⭐Tonight I’m home from the hospital & feeling hopeful that brighter days are ahead. #2dayspostop #spondylolisthesis #tlif #backsurgery

 I totally understand the need to compare notes though.
 I do it too.
 What choice do we have?
 There’s no guidebook with an estimated timeline for your recovery – a “What to Expect When Your Bones are Fusing,” if you will.
-And even if you have the most attentive & compassionate surgical team in the world, they don’t want you calling their office every day with questions about weird symptoms or pooping.
+And even if you have the most attentive & compassionate surgical team in the world, they don’t want you calling their office every day with questions about weird symptoms or your poop.
 Neither does your pharmacist or your physical therapist.

 We all just want some sort of benchmark – something to reassure is that we are, in fact, normal.
 And more importantly, that things will get better.